khanhnhan1512/Final-Project-DS-Programming/README.md

 - Nien:
   - Learn how to use `KNN Imputer` to fill missing values.
   - Learn how to implement `exploration and preprocessing data` in a `data science project`.
+  - How to use `github` to manage the project with teammates.
 - Nhan:
   - Learn many plotting techniques and how to use them to visualize data.
   - Learn how to use many important libraries for `data science` such as `numpy`, `pandas`, `matplotlib`, `seaborn`,...